GiulianoAgostini04/NIA-Project/NIA Software Environment/NIA for Real-Time Control/README.md

 ```
 pyinstaller main.spec
 ```
-This regenerates the `build/` and `dist/` folders locally; the resulting `dist/main.exe` is not tracked in this repository — it is instead attached to the corresponding [Release](../../releases).
+This regenerates the `build/` and `dist/` folders locally; the resulting `dist/main.exe` is not tracked in this repository — it is instead attached to the corresponding Release.

-## Known issues

-- The Ganglion board does not support simultaneous Bluetooth sessions; connection status is handled reactively rather than through a background connection checker.
-- Auricular reference/ground electrodes may introduce ECG contamination into the recorded signal.

----

-Part of the master's thesis project **NIA (Non-Invasive and Adaptable BCI System)**, Politecnico di Torino.